camunda/camunda-docs/docs/product-manuals/clients/cli-client/get-started.md

 ![processId](./assets/zeebe-modeler-advanced-process-id.png)

-This process includes a Service Task and an XOR gateway.
-Select the Service Task and fill in the properties.
+This process includes a service task and an XOR gateway.
+Select the service task and fill in the properties.
 Set the **Type** to `test-worker`.

 ![process](./assets/zeebe-modeler-advanced.png)